A Good Person

 A Good Person is a 2023 American drama film written, directed, and produced by Zach Braff.
 The film stars Florence Pugh, Morgan Freeman, Celeste O'Connor, Molly Shannon, and Chinaza Uche.

+Aspiring musician Allison's life suddenly, drastically falls apart following a fatal accident, and her road to acceptance and recovery is arduous.

 A Good Person was released in the United States on a limited theatrical release on March 24, 2023, before a wide expansion on March 31, 2023, by Metro-Goldwyn-Mayer.
 The film received a mixed response from critics.